OSGeo/gdal/gdal/doc/source/tutorials/vector_python_driver.rst

 The connection strings recognized by the drivers are "PASSHTROUGH:connection_string_supported_by_non_python_drivers".
-Note that the prefixing by the driver name is absolutely not a requirement, but something specific to this particular driver which is a bit artifical (without the prefix, the connection string would go directly to the native driver).
+Note that the prefixing by the driver name is absolutely not a requirement, but something specific to this particular driver which is a bit artificial (without the prefix, the connection string would go directly to the native driver).
 The CityJSON driver mentionned in the :ref:`Other examples <other_examples>` paragraph does not need it.